A Way Abroad Logo

 My experience in Ecuador wouldn't have been nearly the same without this weirdo

-Now here comes the tricky part, in my opinion.
 I really enjoy meeting people at bars or making random conversations at coffee shops but have a hard time following through with the ones I click with.
 This step is going to be crucial for turning those random people you know into people you’re friends with.

-If you meet someone at one of these meetups or really get along with a co-worker, connect with them.
+If you meet someone at one of these meetups or really get along with a coworker, connect with them.
 Ask them for their social media or their phone number and go ahead and schedule a time to grab lunch or a beer.
 Taking that next step is fundamental in finding your friends.

-This recently happened to me.
-I kept running into a girl at this same coffee shop we both frequented or while we both took our dogs on walks.
-I’d even see her at the grocery store or at boxing class.
 We always chatted and shared some laughs but it took weeks for me to make the next move and ask her on a friendship date.
-We now continue to run into each other on accident but also plan for lunch or beach dates every week and have turned into great friends.
+We now continue to run into each other by accident but also plan for lunch or beach dates every week and have turned into great friends.

 a group of Peace Corps volunteers eating lunch on the beach in Machala, Ecuador